The Six Traits of Writing framework is flexible and student-friendly.

 It nicely wraps all of the components of good writing into one package, and many of the contents seamlessly pair or integrate with other writing programs.

-Introducing the 6 Traits of Writing
+Teaching the Six Traits of Writing

 To help the reader visualize and understand the message, authors use lots of details that show and not tell.